EduardoC15/Customer-Segmentation-for-e-commerce/README.md

      - **Monthly_Spending_Std**: Standard deviation of monthly spending.

 3. **Outlier Detection**:
-   - Identified outliers in key features such as `Quantity`, `UnitPrice`, and `Total_Spend` using statistical methods (e.g., IQR or Z-score).
+   - Identified outliers in key features such as 'Recency', 'Total_Transactions' and 'Total_Spend' using IsolationForest.
-   - Outliers were either removed or capped to prevent them from skewing the clustering results.
+   - Outliers were removed.

 4. **Correlation Analysis**:
    - Analyzed correlations between features to understand relationships and inform feature selection.